-- Future Business Leaders of America-Phi Beta Lamda (FBLA-PBL)
+- Future Business Leaders of America - Phi Beta Lambda (FBLA-PBL)

 - Future Farmers of America (FFA)

 Encourage CTE students who haven’t yet joined to learn more about CTSOs by sharing the benefits of joining with them.
-You can find information on each organization to share on the CTSO website.
+You can find information on each organization on the CTSO website.

-This doesn’t just get students involved in CTE — it also encourages them to celebrate CTE Month themselves!
-How can having more advocates help?
+This doesn’t just get students involved in CTE — it also encourages them to celebrate CTE Month themselves.

-Talking about CTE Month on social media is one of the easiest and most powerful ways to make a statement.
+Talking about CTE Month on social media is one of the easiest and most powerful ways to make an impact.

-You can celebrate on social media by sharing information about your program, visits, CTE facts, and student organizations throughout February.
+You can celebrate on social media by sharing CTE facts, information about your CTE programs, highlighting CTSOs, and more.

-You can use each social media platform in different ways to celebrate and spread the word.
-Try finding related groups, pages, and hashtags to connect with the CTE community.
+Use each social media platform in different ways to celebrate and spread the word.
+Try finding related groups, pages, and hashtags to connect with others in the CTE community and amplify your reach.

 You can start by sharing the 2018 CTE Month PSA Video from Indiana County Technology Center:

-For more ideas, the ACTE has a great page for Social Media Advocacy with tips, hashtags, and other information you can use to really make an impact on social media.
+For more ideas, the ACTE has a page dedicated to social media advocacy with tips, hashtags, and other information you and your students can use to really make an impact via social media!

 5. Make CTE Month Official in Your City

-If you want policymakers to support CTE in your city (and even state), encourage the department of education to designate February as CTE Month.
+If you want full-fledged support of CTE in your city (or even state), encourage your policymakers to designate February as CTE Month.